subhanu-dev/subhanu-dev/README.md

-## Heya,👋
+## oh hey,

-> I'm a Product Oriented dev with a focus on building full stack products that integrate with data to bring cool things to life.
+> I'm a Product Oriented dev with a focus on building full stack end-to-end products to bring cool things to life!

-- Currently learning: Svelete

-- Looking to collaborate on end-to-end, full-stack projects.

 ## 🛠️ Technologies & Tools